fakemanoan/fakemanoan.github.io/docs/downloads/twrp.md

 [ <-- Back](/)

 # TWRP 3.7.0-9.0
 TWRP (Team Win Recovery Project) is a custom recovery for our phones.
-It allows us to install custom ROMs, like my Lineage OS for example.
+It allows us to install custom ROMs to our phones properly.

-This is my version of TWRP for our devices.
+This is my version of TWRP.
 It is required to have the following features:
 - up to date TWRP build
 - working Android 12 support (otherwise your TWRP will hang)
 - working OTA updates

 You can use other TWRP versions so long as they are at least 3.7.0-9.0 otherwise you will have issues.
-But by doing so you won't get any OTA updates, as these older recoveries don't support it.
+But only my TWRP versions support seamless OTA updates.
+Other TWRP versions will simply not work this way.

 # Installation
-Follow the standard TWRP install instructions on their website. (https://twrp.me/samsung/samsunggalaxys6.html)
+Follow the standard TWRP install instructions on their website. (<https://twrp.me/samsung/samsunggalaxys6.html>)

 # Downloads
 Please select the correct TWRP version for your device.
 If you don't you may cause damage.
 1 common symptom of flashing the wrong TWRP is having inverted touch.